1. Why Subscribe

 Mark McGee, Radio News, 1960s

 Mark McGee is an award-wining journalist, communications specialist, and writer who cares deeply about his audience.
 He began in radio news in 1967 and moved into television news in 1981.
 He has been an investigative reporter, anchor, producer, and news manager.
 He was also a state correspondent for two major metro newspapers, a regional correspondent for several broadcast networks, and reported for two national wire services.
 Mark retired as a television news manager in 2009.
-He has since worked as an independent journalist, communications director, and writing consultant.
-Mark is also a published author with three paperback books and about 750 eBooks.
+He has since worked as an independent journalist, corporate communications director, and writing consultant.
+Mark is also a published author with three paperback books and more than 850 eBooks.

-Mark’s primary purpose in writing his weekly newsletter is to help people who work in the fields of journalism, media, and communications find ways to do their jobs in ways that are personally fulfilling and helpful to others.
+Mark’s primary purpose in writing his newsletter is to help people who work in the fields of journalism, media, and communications find ways to do their jobs in ways that are personally fulfilling and helpful to others.

 Guest articles and testimonials are invited on a limited basis as explained later in this section.